-The Management Committee is committed to safeguarding and promoting the welfare of all our children and expects all staff and volunteers to share this commitment.
+The Governing Body is committed to safeguarding and promoting the welfare of all our children and expects all staff and volunteers to share this commitment.

 Safeguarding is a priority in the school due to the vulnerability of the children that we teach.
 Safeguarding includes Child Protection, On-line Safety, Safer recruitment of Staff and general security and safety of the building and all other aspects relating to Health and Safety.

 Every pupil, member of staff and visitor deserves to be safe and to feel safe when at Herons Dale.
 Safety of everyone is a priority for the Governing body, all staff, pupils and their families, volunteers and visitors, safeguarding is the responsibility of all of us.

 "Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child".
 (Keeping children safe in Education – September 2016).

 Teresa O’Connell - Deputy Headteacher

 Child Protection leads have all undertaken the necessary training and understand and follow the West Sussex County Council procedures.